oselin/vmc_project/README.md

-# Vector Field Histogram algorightm implementation
+# Vector Field Histogram algorithm implementation

 Simple simulation of a turtle bot moving within a maze.
 Algorithm developed using ROS2 and Python3